-A curved stairlift can travel around corners and so is suitable for a turned, or even spiral, staircase.
-Using a curved rail system, the stairlift can travel around bends on the stairs and can be made to run onto a landing, making it ideal in houses that have several storeys.
-A curved track can be fitted on either side of the stairs; the layout of the staircase will determine which side is the most suitable, although most run on rails on the wall side of the stairs.
+A curved twin rail track can be fitted on either side of the stairs; the layout of the staircase will determine which side is the most suitable, although most run on rails on the wall side of the stairs.
 Seats often have folding arms and footrests to take up less room when not in use.
-Tracks can made to suit any stair layout, including quarter landing, fan, half landing and spiral, and can take users securely and safely up many flights of stairs, if required, with no pause between flights.
+Tracks can be designed and made to suit any stair layout, including quarter landing, fan, half landing and spiral, and can take users securely and safely up several flights of stairs, if required, with no pause between the different levels.

 Once installed, all stairlifts, whether straight or curved, need regular maintenance to ensure they are in good working order.
 Servicing should be carried out at least every twelve months by a fully qualified engineer.
 Many companies give warranty cover which includes free annual servicing, and also offer a 24-hour emergency call out service.
 Buyers should ensure that they purchase from a company that guarantees a quick response time.
 Many modern stairlifts include digital displays that will warn of any potential problems